rrutt/Tuboid/README.md

 The triode vacuum tube to the lower left of the diagram is the primary amplification element.

-The triode vacumm tube to the upper right of the diagram provides _negative feedback_ to the input signal when the primary amplifier tube is reaching its voltage saturation level.
+The triode vacumm tube to the upper right of the diagram provides _negative feedback_ to the input signal when the primary amplifier tube is approaching its voltage saturation level.

 This negative feedback partially reduces the input signal to prevent the output signal from being _hard limited_ (clipped).
-This effected is known as _soft limiting_.
+This partial reduction effect is known as _soft limiting_.

 The effect of this negative feedback voltage is typically stronger for the positive voltage side of the input audio signal than for the negative voltage side.
+(This positive/negative asymmetry results from the _grid voltage bias_ of the **[triode](https://en.wikipedia.org/wiki/Triode
+)** vacuum tubes.)

 Analysis of this positive vs. negative asymmetry reveals a distortion effect that contains more _even harmonics_ (overtones) than _odd harmonics_ which would occur with a symmetric feedback circuit.
-Even harmonics provide a more pleasing audio effect than odd harmonics.
+Even harmonics are often considered to provide a more pleasing audio effect than odd harmonics.
+(For details see this **[Wikipedia article on Harmonic Series](https://en.wikipedia.org/wiki/Harmonic_series_(music))**.)

 The Tuboid configuration parameters relate to the feedback aspects of this circuit as follows: